 The STAR Program Certification training for McLeod Regional Medical Center staff was made possible through a grant provided by the McLeod Health Foundation.

-A physician's referral is needed for participation in the STAR Program.
+A physician's referral is needed for participation in the STAR Program, click here to download a copy of the STAR Program referral form.

 For more information on the STAR Program, contact Ashley Atkinson, Senior Occupational Therapist and McLeod STAR Program Coordinator, at (843) 777-4697.